LIFE STORY

 The most spectacular example is Japan’s claim to Okinotorishima – two tiny coral rocks the size of a bed, 1,700 kms, south of Tokyo.

-Japan claims they belong to Tokyo and that they have an EEZ (exclusive economic zone) 154,500 square miles (400,000 square km.), larger than the area of Japan itself .
+Japan claims they belong to Tokyo and that they have an EEZ (exclusive economic zone) 154,500 square miles (400,000 square km.), larger even than the EEZ Japan proper claims itself .

-Tokyo actively monitors the area, punishing Filipino fishermen who stray into the zone.
+Tokyo actively monitors that claimed EEZ, punishing Filipino fishermen who stray into the zone.

-China does not dispute Japan’s claim to ownership of the rocks, only the illegal claims to the EEZ, which allows Japan to claim control of the seas almost as far as New Guniea (RSL readers and China threat hawks please note).
+China does not dispute Japan’s claim to ownership of the rocks, only the illegal claims to the EEZ which allow Japan to claim control of the seas almost as far as New Guniea (China threat hawks please note).

 Under international law an EEZ should only apply to territories maintaining economic activities, not to rocks.